Intel-bigdata/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 Check DCPMM cache size by checking disk space with `df -h`.
 For Guava/Non-evictable strategies, the command will show disk space usage increases along with workload execution.
 For vmemcache strategy, disk usage will reach the initial cache size once the DCPMM cache is initialized and will not change during workload execution.

-## Run TPC-DS Benchmark for OAP Cache
+## Run TPC-DS Benchmark for OAP-Cache

 This section provides instructions and tools for running TPC-DS queries to evaluate the cache performance of various configurations.
 The TPC-DS suite has many queries and we select 9 I/O intensive queries to simplify performance evaluation.